Welcome to the latest entry in our series: Champions of Content

 In Champions of Content, we’ll be speaking to passionate content creators we admire including marketers, journalists, writers, podcasters, and speakers about their experiences and sharing the wisdom to help others on their own content journey – whether your first putting pen to paper or looking to level up your content strategy.

-Please can you start by telling us about your own career journey as it relates to content and what role content plays in your work today?
+Please can you begin by telling us about your own career journey as it relates to content and what role content plays in your work today?

 Whose content (brands or individuals) do you admire most and why?